kaizen-ai/kaizenflow/defi/papers/sorrentum.md

 TODO(gp): all Describe a bit

-# \# Surrentum Protocol
+# Sorrentum Protocol

-Surrentum Node
+Sorrentum Node

 -   Receive data from exchanges and external oracles

--   Export data using the Surrentum Data Protocol
+-   Export data using the Sorrentum Data Protocol

 -   People stake their currencies which are then used to run the nodes

--   Nodes are scored in terms of their return quality, correlation with
+-   Nodes are scored in terms of their return quality, correlation with markets, drawdowns
-    > markets, drawdowns

 -   TODO(gp): This is System

-Surrentum Data Protocol
+Sorrentum Data Protocol

--   Specifies how data can be fed to Surrentum Nodes
+-   Specifies how data can be fed to Sorrentum Nodes

 -   Point-in-time view (e.g., data is annotated with knowledge time)

--   Clear semantic (e.g., using intervals and specify clearly interval
+-   Clear semantic (e.g., using intervals and specify clearly interval semantic)
-    > semantic)

--   Data quality assurance (e.g., historical and real-time
+-   Data quality assurance (e.g., historical and real-time reconciliation)
-    > reconciliation)

 -   TODO(gp): This is MarketData

-Surrentum Pools
+Sorrentum Pools

--   Liquidity pools used by Surrentum nodes, where anybody can stake
-    > cryptos that Surrentum Nodes can use and earn rewards
+-   Liquidity pools used by Sorrentum nodes, where anybody can stake cryptos that Sorrentum Nodes can use and earn rewards

-Surrentum Library
+Sorrentum Library

--   A library to build Surrentum Nodes using fixed API
+-   A library to build Sorrentum Nodes using fixed API

 -   Provides:

-    -   Surrentum Data Protocol
+    -   Sorrentum Data Protocol

-    -   Surrentum Node Interface
+    -   Sorrentum Node Interface

     -   Configuration layer